 Berkeley Law School is located on the beautiful and historic campus of the University of California at Berkeley.
 We are situated between the Berkeley Hills and the San Francisco Bay.
 Plan for a fun, full day when you visit.
+See below for some possible activities.

 If you are planning to visit Berkeley, you can request an appointment with an Advanced Degree Programs staff member by emailing us with the following information: